10 most impressive and largest sinkholes in the world

 Papua New Guinea, East New Britain

-|Depth:||314 m and 248 m
+Depth: 314 m and 248 m

-|Volume:||21 million m³ (Sima Humboldt)
+Volume: 21 million m³ (Sima Humboldt)

 Some of the oldest and most unique sinkholes in the world.
 Both sinkholes have formed in extremely resistant sandstone over the course of hundreds of millions of years.
 Bottom of sinkholes contains patches of unique rainforest with endemic, little explored species.

 Mexico, San Luis Potosí

 Sinkhole with enormous, 372 m deep entrance hole and characteristic swarms of birds spiralling up the shaft every morning.

-One of the largest sinkholes in the world with volume of 90 million m³, width 750 – 1000 m.
+One of the largest sinkholes in the world with a volume of 90 million m³, width 750 – 1000 m.
 Two perennial streams enter this sinkhole and disappear underground.
 This giant pit is especially impressive due to high perennial waterfalls falling into it.

-Largest known sinkhole in the world, up to 662 m deep and 626 m wide pit with vertical walls.
+The largest known sinkhole in the world, up to 662 m deep and 626 m wide pit with vertical walls.
 On the bottom grows unique forest.

 Caves are found on every continent.
 The United States is home to the world’s longest cave system, the Mammoth Cave in Kentucky, and to the world’s most popular tourist cave, New Mexico’s Carlsbad Caverns.
 Great Caves of the World takes readers to these and 25 other astonishing and challenging caves across the globe.

 The karstic caves are favorable sites for tectonic events detecting, representing a conservative medium of three-dimensional framework where the tectonic deformations are well preserved.
 They also provide an environment conducive to dating and determining the geometrical parameters of past seismotectonic events.
-During the last three decades the study of dynamic tectonics and recent geodynamics in karst terrains has been subject of numerous publications, but it has not been systematically approached in a comprehensive monograph.
+During the last three decades, the study of dynamic tectonics and recent geodynamics in karst terrains has been a subject of numerous publications, but it has not been systematically approached in a comprehensive monograph.